knjku/knjku/README.md

-hello, I'm akari / hiro or suguru. he/him . demisexual int w me freely, idm! c+h is accepted, dnc my skins or take inspo! do NOT cover me unless your a friend. im a big jjk fan (int if you are one) and sukugo + satosugu shipper, both platonic and romantic.
+hello, I'm akari / hiro or suguru. he/him . demisexual int w me freely, idm! c+h is accepted, dnc my skins or take inspo! do NOT cover me unless your a friend. im a big jjk fan (int if you are one) and sukugo + satosugu shipper romantically :3

 i dont ship any jjk ship that is considered illegal to me personally, such as Sukuji (Sukuna Yuji), Megumi x Toji. (please dni if you do ship them!) ect. i am also a multishipper!